How does the UK Autumn Budget 2024 affect British expats living abroad?

 This means many UK nationals living abroad with no other connection to the UK other than their pensions are now at risk of being subject to UK estate taxes and will need to think about planning for this accordingly.

-Additionally, after 5th April 2025, you may be subject to IHT as a non-resident if you have been resident in the UK for 10 years out of a 20-year window.
-In this case, you may want to consider your worldwide assets, as your UK IHT exposure will depend on whether your country of residence has a tax treaty in place with the UK.
+Additionally, after 5th April 2025, you may be subject to IHT as a non-resident if you have been resident in the UK for 10 years out of the last 20.

-For example, if you are living in the US, you are unlikely to be affected as there is a UK-US estate tax treaty in place which determines who is allowed to tax which assets.
-This would, however, be a significant concern for somebody that falls within the IHT regime and is now resident in a country that does not have an estate tax treaty with the UK.
+Your UK IHT exposure will depend on whether your country of residence has a tax treaty in place with the UK.
+For example, if you are living in the US, you are less likely to be affected as there is a UK-US estate tax treaty in place which determines who is allowed to tax which assets.
+These changes, however, may be a significant concern for somebody that falls within the IHT regime and is now resident in a country that does not have an estate tax treaty with the UK.

 Request assistance from our trusted partners